itcreativeusa/gogo-logo-mogo/README.md

 ## Credits

-Starter code in files provided by Berkeley Bootcamp for studying purposes.
+Some code in file `component.js` was taken from Mini-Project provided by Berkeley Bootcamp for studying purposes.

 ## Tests
 Tests for classes : Circle, Triangle, Square included.
 Tests located in folder `tests`